eclipse-openj9/openj9-docs/CONTRIBUTING.md

 To create a new version icon:

 1. In the GIMP editor, from the `/docs/cr` folder, open the `_version.xcf` file.
 The file opens with the last image that was saved.
-In the bottom-right panel, you can see the different layers of the existing icon.
+In the lower-right panel, you can see the different layers of the existing icon.
 You can use an existing icon to create a new icon.
-2. In the bottom-right panel, `Layers` tab, right-click on the most recent version number layer and then click `Duplicate Layer`.
+2. In the lower-right panel, `Layers` tab, right-click the most recent version number layer and then click `Duplicate Layer`.
 A new layer is added with the suffix `#1`.
-3. To rename the layer, double-click on the name of the new layer and specify the new name.
+3. To rename the layer, double-click the name of the new layer and specify the new name.
 4. Zoom in to the image in the canvas for ease of editing.
-You can either use the menu option (`View` -> `Zoom` -> zoom percentage) or use the Zoom tool in the top-left panel.
+You can either use the menu option (`View` -> `Zoom` -> zoom percentage) or use the Zoom tool in the upper-left panel.
 5. In the `Layer` panel, click the eye icon next to the last version icon layer to make it invisible.
-6. In the canvas, double-click on the number in the icon image and delete the number.
+6. In the canvas, double-click the number in the icon image and delete the number.
 7. Type the new number (the font size should be 14 with bold formatting).
-8. Move the number to position it in the middle of the colour background.
-To move the number, press the Alt key (the option key in Mac) and click and drag the number.
+8. Move the number to position it in the middle of the color background.
+To move the number, press the `Alt` key (the `option` key in Mac) and click and drag the number.
-9. In the `Layers` tab, use the eye icon next to the different layers to change the colour and other attributes of the image.
+9. In the `Layers` tab, use the eye icon next to the different layers to change the color and other attributes of the image.
 For example, use the eye icon next to the Plus layer to make that visible.
 10. To generate the new icon, click `File` -> `Export As` and export the image as `.png` file with the required name.

 ### Trademarks

-In each topic, the _first occurence only_ of trademarked terms should be marked appropriately.
-Avoid including trademark symbols in titles, headings, etc., unless the term appears nowhere else in the topic.
+In each topic, the _first occurrence only_ of trademarked terms should be marked appropriately.
+Avoid including trademark symbols in titles and headings, unless the term appears nowhere else in the topic.

 Here are some examples that you might come across:

 AIX&reg;, IBM&reg;, IBM z15&reg;, Java&trade;, Linux&reg;, Linux on IBM Z&reg;, Linux on Power Systems&trade;, macOS&reg;, MVS&trade;, OpenJ9 VM Language Environment&reg;, Oracle&reg;, Windows&trade;, z/OS&reg;.

 Mark trademarks&trade; with `&trade;` (as in `Java&trade;`) and registered trademarks&reg; with `&reg;` (as in `Linux&reg;`).

+The first reference to OpenJ9 in a topic should be Eclipse OpenJ9&trade;.

 ### Using images